espruino/EspruinoDocs/info/Features.md

 * It would be too costly to implement them (eg. Unicode Strings)
 * They're generally considered bad practice (eg. labels)

+If you want a feature that isn't implemented [you can vote on this GitHub issue](https://github.com/espruino/Espruino/issues/1302)

+Any features not listed here, or differences in Espruino that users should be aware of?
+Please [let us know!](https://github.com/espruino/EspruinoDocs/issues/new?title=info/Features.md)

 General
 -------